mikkelmilo/Go-Turing-Machine/README.md

 This project consists of the following components:
 - TML: a declarative programming language for specifying Turing Machines, including support for macros
-- ATML: anextension of TML which includes macros
 - A Turing Machine representation, which may be executed.
-- A compiler/interpreter that converts ATML/TML programs into a concrete TM instance in go
+- A compiler/interpreter that converts TML programs into a concrete TM instance in go
 - other features are on the way!

 ## !UPDATE!
 I'm reviving this project!
 Expect lots of improvements, clean-ups, refactoring, and new stuff!
-See the issues tab for my current TODO-list.
+See the issues tab for my current TODO-list and for progress updates.

 ## An example
 The following illustrates a program written in my Turing Machine Language (TML), and how to interpret this program using my TM implementation.